 In fact, it was his work on that 1983 Salsoul cut – which also featured Shep Pettibone manning the controls on the flipside – that helped to launch his production career, and set the template for future house music re-imaginings.

 ‘By the time I had done the remix to ‘Let No Man Put Asunder’ for First Choice, things had turned around,” he told Defected’s Simon Dunmore in 2011.

-909originals has compiled a playlist of some of his best remixes from the 1980s, from his upbeat re-imaginings of A Guy Called Gerald’s Voodoo Ray and Electribe 101’s Talking With Myself, to his lush instrumental rework of Adeva’s Beautiful Love.
+909originals has compiled a playlist of some of his best remixes from the 1980s and early 90s, from his upbeat re-imaginings of A Guy Called Gerald’s Voodoo Ray and Electribe 101’s Talking With Myself, to his lush instrumental rework of Adeva’s Beautiful Love.
 Enjoy! 🙂